The-MAZZTer/DarkForces/README.md

 Log files made by the showcase are stored in `C:\Users\\\<username\>\AppData\LocalLow\MZZT\Dark Forces Showcase\Player.log`.
 You can use this to try and get an error message and stack trace when an issue occurs which usually makes things far easier for me.

-I'm doing this all as an opportunity to teach myself more Unity skills and as well as a passion project.
+I'm doing this all as a passion project.
 No guarantees on updates, bug fixes or features.

 You're welcome to fork this project.
 You may issue pull requests for things like bug fixes, but if you're taking this code to use for some other project it may not make sense to fold the code back in.